openimis/openimis_docs/web_app_vb_user_manual.rst

   `Image 90 - Find Families`

 The Find Family Page is the first step in the process of finding of a family and thereafter accessing the `Family Overview Page <#family-overview>`__ of insurees, policies and contributions.
 This initial page can be used to search for specific families or groups based on specific criteria.
-The page is divided into four panels (:ref:`image90`):
+The page is divided into four panels (:ref:`Image 90<image90>`):

   A. Search Panel